borty12/borty12.github.io/README.txt

 Assignment 1
 Jeff Bortman
-All work has been correctly implemented with the exclusion of a style sheet which we will learn to use next week For this lab I collaborated with Tory Kolbjornsen.
+All work has been correctly implemented
-For this lab I worked approximately three hours.
+For this assignment I worked on concepts and linking with Tory Kolbjornsen and the class Piazza For this assignment I worked approximately four hours.